opil/documentation/docs/admin/OPIL/opil_server.md

 Click on the HMI tab "Control".
 Create a new button with the name and id as `startTaskButton`.

-Push the newly created button.
+Click the newly created button.
 This triggers the task to start.
 In the "Task Management" tab you should see a transport order with the task info "*MovingToPickupDestination*".
 The AGV should start moving in the VC simulation.

 ## Stopping and removing containers